Immune thrombocytopenic purpura: Diagnosis

 The diagnosis of ITP is a process of exclusion.
 First, it has to be determined that there are no blood abnormalities other than a low platelet count, and no physical signs other than bleeding.
-Then, secondary causes (5–10 percent of suspected ITP cases) should be excluded.
-Such secondary causes include leukemia, medications (e.g., quinine, heparin), lupus erythematosus, cirrhosis, HIV, hepatitis C, congenital causes, antiphospholipid syndrome, von Willebrand factor deficiency, onyalai and others.
+Then, secondary causes (around 5–10 percent of suspected ITP cases) should be excluded including medications (quinine or heparin), viral infection (HIV or HCV), malignancy (leukemia), autoimmune conditions (systemic lupus erythematosus or antiphospholipid syndrome), onyalai, and others.
 All patients with presumed ITP should be tested for HIV and hepatitis C virus, as platelet counts may be corrected by treating the underlying disease.
 In approximately 2.7 to 5 percent of cases, autoimmune hemolytic anemia and ITP coexist, a condition referred to as Evans syndrome.

 Despite the destruction of platelets by splenic macrophages, the spleen is normally not enlarged.
 In fact, an enlarged spleen should lead to a search for other possible causes for the thrombocytopenia.
 Bleeding time is usually prolonged in ITP patients.
 However, the use of bleeding time in diagnosis is discouraged by the American Society of Hematology practice guidelines and a normal bleeding time does not exclude a platelet disorder.